BONY-SL/Stock-Management-System-Front/README.md

-# 📦 Rajarataproducts Stock-Management System
+# 📦 Rajarata Products Stock-Management System

 The **Rajarataproducts Stock-Management System** is a full-stack web application designed to efficiently manage stock and sales operations.
 It is built using a **monolithic architecture**, combining a **Spring Boot** backend with an **Angular** frontend.
 This system offers user authentication, inventory tracking, sales handling, and reporting functionalities.